synerGTech/synergtech.github.io/README.md

 cd output
 git add -A .
-git commit -m "added a new blog post" git push origin master
+git commit -m "added a new blog post" git branch temp git checkout master git merge temp git push origin master
 ```

-Yes, there are two commits.
+Yes, there are two commits, and a seemingly useless merge.
+Make do with that until a saner way to do things is found.
+If you are a github expert, help me out.

 If you are not added as a contributor to this repo, then fork the repo first, clone your version of it, in a similar way as above.
 Make changes, and push the changes to your copy of
 the repo.
 Send a pull request.